- BASIC ITINERARY SCHEDULE

 - Stand up and stretch several times during long flights.
 Stretch and contract your calf muscles with frequent foot exercises.

 In Israel the power sockets are of type H. The standard voltage is 230 V and the standard frequency is 50 Hz.
-If your home country is 110 volts you will need to bring with you an electrical converter to convert the voltage and an adapter that your appliance can plug into.
+If your home country is 110 volts you will need to bring with you an adapter that your appliance can plug into.
 Be sure your adapter is for the Middle East and not Europe.
 Though they look similar, they are different.

 Read more: Power plugs and sockets in Israel